Constraining Solar position and velocity with a Nearby Hypervelocity Star: Introduction

 \section{Introduction}

-Precise measurement of the position $\vector{r}_\odot$ and velocity $\vector{v}_\odot$ of the Sun with respect to the Galactic center (or in the Galactic rest frame) is key to understanding the dynamics of stars in the Milky Way.
+Precise measurement of the position $\vector{r}_\odot$ and velocity $\vector{v}_\odot$ of the Sun with respect to the Galactic Center (or in the Galactic rest frame) is key to understanding the dynamics of stars in the Milky Way.
 This is simply because what we observe is the heliocentric position $\vector{r}_{\rm helio}$ and velocity $\vector{v}_{\rm helio}$ of stars with respect to the Sun (or observer); while what we need to know is the 3D position $\vector{r} = \vector{r}_\odot + \vector{r}_{\rm helio}$ and 3D velocity $\vector{v} = \vector{v}_\odot + \vector{v}_{\rm helio}$ of stars in the Galactic rest frame in order to describe the motions of stars in the Milky Way.
-In particular, $R_0$ (the Galactocentric distance of the Sun) is the most uncertain quantity that characterizes $\vector{r}_\odot$, and $V_\odot$ (azimuthal velocity of the Sun in the Galactic rest frame) is the most uncertain component of $\vector{v}_\odot$.
-For example, typical fractional uncertainty in $R_0$ in the literature is $\simeq 5\%$ (see table 3 of \citealt{BlandHawthorn2016}).
-Given that the astrometric satellite Gaia \citep{GaiaCollaboration2016} will provide accurate measurements of $\vector{r}_{\rm helio}$ and $\vector{v}_{\rm helio}$ of stars, more accurate measurements of $R_0$ and $V_\odot$ which will enhance the value of Gaia data for various other studies of Galactic structure and dynamics.
+In particular, $R_0$ (the Galactocentric distance of the Sun) is the most uncertain quantity that characterizes $\vector{r}_\odot$, and $V_\odot$ (azimuthal velocity of the Sun in the Galactic rest frame) is the most uncertain component of $\vector{v}_\odot$, and many authors have proposed and used various methods to estimate these quantities (recent examples include \citealt{Gillessen2017}, \citealt{Malhan2017}, and \citealt{Hayes2018}).
+Currently, typical fractional uncertainty in $R_0$ in the literature is $\simeq 5\%$ (see table 3 of \citealt{BlandHawthorn2016}).
+Given that the astrometric satellite \Gaia\ \citep{GaiaCollaboration2016} will provide accurate measurements of $\vector{r}_{\rm helio}$ and $\vector{v}_{\rm helio}$ of stars, more accurate measurements of $R_0$ and $V_\odot$ which will enhance the value of \Gaia\ data for various other studies of Galactic structure and dynamics.